ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 • What trends or changes in the market should we be paying attention to or learning from?

-• When you envision our company five or 10 years down the road, what are the key milestones you hope we’ve achieved?
+• When you envision our company five or ten years later, what key milestones do you hope we’ve achieved?

 • Given the challenges our industry faces, what keeps you hopeful?